felleg/felleg.gitlab.io-backup/content/posts/20201017-i-love-ereaders.md

 to own it in its physical form.
 Nothing could be further from the truth, and at some point we must realize as consumers that this is just a scheme to make us spend our money on overpriced items.

-## "Books are beautiful, and they can used as decoration"
+## "Books are beautiful, and they can used as decoration!"

 Sure!
 Some books are actual works of art in their physicality.
 I will not deny it.

 But let's do a reality check.
 How many "beautiful books" do you own that you also read?
 If a book is so beautiful, wouldn't you be afraid to damage it by using it?

+{{< figure src="/img/bookshelf.jpg" caption="This is beautiful until you have to move it yourself and realize you don't care about more than half of your collection." position="center" >}}

 If the whole point of "beautiful books" is only to appreciate their presence, are they even books at this point?
 In my eyes, they become a completely different object and should not be included in this conversation.